aspirity-inc/easydev/documentation/src/content/docs/components/flex/index.md

 title: Flex
 ---

-Flex uses a rows or columns for layout and align content.
+The Flex uses a rows or columns for layout and align content.

 The Flex can have the next props: direction, align, justify, wrap, gap, rowGap, columnGap, inline.
 [See there](/storybook/?path=/docs/core-flex--docs) to get more information.